yiyaoW11/PhotoTune-AI/README.md

 ## 🌟 What it does

 Picking the right song for a photo is harder than it sounds.
-PhotoTune solves this by *seeing* your photo and matching it to music with the same mood.
+PhotoTune AI solves this problem by *seeing* your photo and matching it to music with the same mood.

-Drop in a moody sunset → get dreamy, melancholic tracks.
-Drop in a beach party → get upbeat, energetic ones.

 Each suggestion comes with a 30-second preview and a clickable Deezer link.

 ---